Why Theta Brain Waves Are So Healing + How To Generate Them More Often

 With this in mind, if someone is looking to feel less stressed, is it possible to encourage theta waves for more relaxation?
 Some science suggests yes.

-For example, research published in Neuroscience & Biobehavioral Reviews states that a systematic review of 56 studies including 1,715 people determined that mindfulness meditation was commonly associated with an increase in theta waves—more so than if the person was just resting with their eyes closed, not actively meditating.
+For example, research published in Neuroscience & Biobehavioral Reviews states that a systematic review of 56 studies including 1,715 people determined that mindfulness meditation was commonly associated with an increase in theta waves2—more so than if the person was just resting with their eyes closed, not actively meditating.

 "Theta waves can be manipulated through meditation," reiterates Ruhoy.
 "Depending on how deep the meditation is, it can create theta bursts or rhythmic chains of theta waves.
-There is some evidence that with true and deep meditation, theta waves can persist even after meditation is complete."
+There is some evidence that with true and deep meditation, theta waves can persist3 even after meditation is complete."

 Auditory forms of mindfulness like sound bathing may also be useful for encouraging theta waves.
-Research published in Neuron suggests that certain rhythmic sounds can increase theta waves, which may then boost memory retention and concentration even after the listening session ends.
+Research published in Neuron suggests that certain rhythmic sounds can increase theta waves4, which may then boost memory retention and concentration even after the listening session ends.